Compensation for Child Abuse

 An apology statement from Terenure College and the Carmelite Order was recently issued.
 Within the apology, it is stated: “We understand that words of apology are never adequate when people have experienced so much pain and suffering over many years.
 These men were entrusted to our care when starting out in life – young boys full of hope, promise and joy.
 They had that hope and promise cruelly taken from them as a result of the sexual abuse perpetrated upon them by John McClean.
 Terenure College and the Carmelite Order failed in their duty to protect them and for this we are truly sorry.”
 The full apology statement can be found here.

-Another recent story emerged about former teacher and priest, Joseph Marmion SJ (now deceased), who abused boys sexually, emotionally and physically while he was on the teaching staff at Belvedere College in the 1970’s.
+A recent story emerged about former teacher and priest, Joseph Marmion SJ (now deceased), who abused boys sexually, emotionally and physically while he was on the teaching staff at Belvedere College in the 1970’s.
 In this statement, Fr Moloney expresses: “We are acutely aware of the pain and distress that many have had to hold and continue to hold, years after the original experience.
 This pain is held by those who were direct victims of harm and abuse, by their families and also by other students who were witnesses to this abuse and felt powerless and unable to do anything about it.
 It is a matter of profound regret to me personally and to the Society of Jesus that children were abused whilst in our care.
 We are truly sorry.
 Words are never enough.”
-The full statement of the Jesuit Order can be read here.

 There are no words in these statements that can excuse the years of suffering and abuse these children experienced.
 If you are a victim of abuse, it is important to understand that you are not alone.
 There are many organisations where you can receive appropriate support.
 Although it is an extremely difficult process, it is vital that Ireland continues to shed light on the decades of distress and suffering against vulnerable Irish children, so that they can receive the justice they deserve.